TimeBlaster/LeagueDeck/README.md

 ## Version 2.0 released!
 - Sending a chat message no longer requires you to press 'Escape'
-- Now downloads all required assets (Champion and Spell Data/Images) when a new version comes out.
+- Now downloads all required assets (Champion-, Item- and Spell- Info/Images) when a new version comes out.
 Download time: ~10 minutes.
 - Added support for basic abilities and ultimates.
 - You can now set an offset to lower the starting cooldown.
 Useful when you don't press the key immediately.
 - No longer requires you to install a root certificate from Riot Games to use the API.